LAION-AI/CLIP-based-NSFW-Detector/README.md

 # Training

-***Note:** For training you might need a GPU*

-The training example for `ViT-L-14 openai` model is provided because that is the only model with their training embedding are provided.
-The training embeddings can be found in [google drive](https://drive.google.com/file/d/1yenil0R4GqmTOFQ_GVw__x61ofZ-OBcS/view?usp=sharing).

-The testing dataset only provided for the `ViT-L-14 openai` model as well see [data/README.md](data/README.md)
+We provide an example for training and testing the `ViT-L-14` openai model, as it's the only model for which we provide the training embeddings.
+You can find the training embeddings in the [Google Drive link](https://drive.google.com/file/d/1yenil0R4GqmTOFQ_GVw__x61ofZ-OBcS/view?usp=sharing).
+Please see [data/README.md](data/README.md) for more information.

+For training and testing, refer to the notebook [Traininig_Test.ipynb](Traininig_Test.ipynb).

 # Inference

-Inference Examples can be found in DEMO-Colab https://colab.research.google.com/drive/19Acr4grlk5oQws7BHTqNIK-80XGw2u8Z?usp=sharing

-Or following files.
+You can find inference examples in the notebook [CLIP_based_NSFW_detector.ipynb](CLIP_based_NSFW_detector.ipynb)

 # Additional Resources

-Additionall usefull nsfw detectors:
+Here are some other useful NSFW detectors:

 * https://github.com/GantMan/nsfw_model
 * https://github.com/notAI-tech/NudeNet

-The dataset for nsfw detection:
+For NSFW detection datasets, you can refer to:

 * https://github.com/alex000kim/nsfw_data_scraper
 * https://archive.org/details/NudeNet_classifier_dataset_v1

-# Disclamier

-I am outsider try to improve the repo to make it more usefull for the others.
-Some of the information provided my be wrong so keep it in mind.

 # LICENSE